What bike rental and the future of software have in common

 The most well-known enterprise SaaS application is probably Salesforce.com, the leading CRM that boasts millions of users and more than 100,000 customers.
 Salesforce showed the world the benefits of the SaaS model, and the trend so far has been that applications that support the sales and marketing processes have been the first ones to reap the benefits of the cloud.

-One reason is that fast-moving sales and marketing operations have much to gain from the flexibility and the configurability of SaaS.
-SaaS cuts the time-to-value, allows for rapid prototyping, and adds new functionality and configuration updates without cumbersome and expensive upgrade projects.
+One reason is that fast-moving sales and marketing operations have much to gain from the flexibility of SaaS.
+Not only does SaaS cut the time-to-value, but it allows for rapid prototyping, and adds new functionality and configuration updates without cumbersome and expensive upgrade projects.
 Another benefit is that the continuous incremental updates make it easier for the software vendor to innovate and quickly make the corresponding business value available to all their customers so that they can stay in front of the pack.

 The benefits of the subscription economy